thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

 Use the `createdb` and `dropdb` command line tools to create and drop a `movie_junkies_dev` database a few times.
-Each time you create and drop the database, verify the contents of the default PostgreSQL cluster.
+Each time you create and drop the database, verify the contents of the default PostgreSQL cluster with the `psql` command line tool.

 After you've done this a few times, ensure the default PostgreSQL cluster contains a `movie_junkies_dev` database.
 Then, check out the usage messages for the following commands.